OP-TED/training-docs/README.md

 # training-docs
-A training repository for staff wishing to learn more about and practice writing documentation
+A training repository for staff wishing to learn more about, and practice writing documentation